 Recommended by Elisa from World in Paris

-Treasure hunts and scavenger hunts are one of the latest trends in Paris and they are a cool way to explore the city differently.
-Treasure hunts are great for kids and adults and they are a great opportunity to spend fun, quality time with friends or family.
+Treasure hunts and scavenger hunts are among the latest trends in Paris.
+They are a cool way to explore the city differently, and they are great for kids and adults.
+They are also a great opportunity to spend fun and quality time with friends or family.

 15. La Petite Ceinture